-CRITICAL INCIDENT REPORTING REQUIREMENTS: DHS policy directs providers who have entered into Agreements with OHCA to provide waiver services to report critical and non-critical incidents involving the health and welfare of any person receiving DHS/DDS waiver services.
-The contract provider ensures reporting of critical and noncritical incidents electronically via the DHS/DDS Provider Reporting System.
-The DHS/DDS Case Manager is notified immediately when there is a critical incident.
-If the incident occurs outside regular working hours, the DHS/DDS Case Manager is notified within one business day of observing or discovering the incident.
-Critical incidents include: 1) suspected maltreatment (abuse, neglect, sexual abuse or sexual exploitation) of a member; 2) threatened or attempted suicide by a member; 3) death of a member; 4) an unplanned hospital admission of a member; 5) unplanned admission to a psychiatric facility of a member; 6) a medication event resulting in emergency medical treatment for a member; 7) law enforcement involvement in a situation concerning a member; 8) property loss of more than \$500.00; 9) a member is missing; and 10) a highly restrictive procedure is used with a member.
-The service provider ensures the incident report is submitted electronically to DDS.
+CRITICAL EVENT REPORTING REQUIREMENTS: DHS policy directs providers and employers of record for selfdirected services who have entered into Agreements with OHCA to provide waiver services to report critical and noncritical events which have caused harm or have the potential to cause harm to any person receiving DHS/DDS waiver services.
+The contract provider ensures reporting of critical and non-critical General Event Reports (event reports) electronically via the DHS/DDS Provider Reporting System.
+There are four tier levels for reporting events.
+Tier 1 is considered a critical event.
+The DHS/DDS Case Manager is notified immediately when there is a tier 1 critical event.
+If the event occurs outside regular working hours, DHS/DDS on-call staff are notified immediately.
+The DHS/DDS Case Manager is notified within one business day of observing or discovering the event.
+Critical events include: suspected maltreatment (abuse, verbal abuse, sexual abuse, neglect, financial neglect, exploitation, or sexual exploitation) of a member; and death of a member.
+The service provider ensures the event report is submitted electronically to DDS.